Healing Your Soul From Calvinism's Damage

 Music: And I highly recommend listening to some godly encouraging music, maybe while taking a walk or working in your garden, enjoying God's beautiful creation.
 Sometimes music can reach into the places that words can't.

 Below are links to some of my favorite songs about who Jesus really is and why He really came.
-(Hint: He came for everyone, out of love, to offer everyone salvation, forgiveness, healing, and hope!)
+(Hint: He came for everyone, out of love, to offer everyone salvation, forgiveness, healing, and hope.
+Everyone!)

 These songs show the kind of Jesus I serve and why I love Him so much.

 He loves all people with a saving love.
-He died for everyone so that anyone who wants eternal life can find it.
-And He is reaching out His hand to all people, asking them to grab onto Him, to let Him love them and heal them and save them!
+He died for everyone so that anyone can be saved, if only they will choose to believe in Him.
+He is reaching out His hand to all people, asking us to grab onto Him, to let Him love us and heal us and save us!
+All of us.
+Everyone.

 This is my Jesus!
 My God!
 My Lord and Savior!